 Prenups can be used to protect an inheritance.
 Maybe your family left something very special to you.
 A premarital agreement can help keep your inheritance in your family.

-Prenups can be signed without a lawyer.
-A premarital agreement can affect your rights in a divorce, and signing a prenup without a lawyer present can prevent you from receiving certain entitlements.
+Additionally, it is possible to sign a prenup without a lawyer.
+A premarital agreement can dramatically affect your rights in a divorce.
+Signing a prenup without a lawyer present can prevent you from receiving certain entitlements.

 Are you considering a premarital agreement, but you need more information?
-Our skilled team of family law attorneys will walk you through a premarital agreement for your situation.
+Our skilled team of attorneys will walk you through a premarital agreement for your situation.

 Contact one of our attorneys at Slowiaczek Albers PC, LLO today.
 Call (402) 928-2007 to schedule a consultation.